 Read this section for an overview on ways to prepare for and respond to an emergency, such as an earthquake or active shooter on campus incident.
 The District's General Services office and the College's Business Service's department is responsible for the campus Emergency Response Plan.
 This plan complies with the National Incident Management System (NIMS), the Standardized Emergency Management System (SEMS) and incorporates the functions and principles of the Incident Command System (ICS), the Master Mutual Aid Agreement (MMAA) and any other relevant programs.
 The plan incorporates NIMS and SEMS to facilitate the coordination between and among agencies in the event of an emergency or natural disaster.
-For extensive information on emergency preparedness, please refer to the District/College's Public Safety webpage: http://peralta.edu/public-safety/
+For extensive information on emergency preparedness, please refer to the District/College's Public Safety webpage: Safe Peralta

-A. Emergency Notification Plan
+A. Emergency Notification Plan Peralta District

-Peralta District

-Name Title Duties Phone Atheria Smith / Tim Thomas Vice Chancellor, General Services; Director of Public Safety, Peralta District The Vice Chancellor is notified of a Level 2 or 3 threat.
+Name Title Duties Phone Tim Thomas Executive Director Public Safety, Peralta District The Executive Director is notified of a Level 2 or 3 threat.
 The Vice Chancellor notifies the Chancellor.
-The Vice Chancellor also contacts the designee ifan emergency alert is deemed necessary.
-(510) 466-7336 (vacant) Executive Assistant, General Services The Executive Assistant may be contacted if the Vice Chancellor is not immediately available.
-(510) 466-7346 Dr. Jeanette N. Jackson Interim Chancellor Peralta District The Chancellor is notified by the Vice Chancellor and ascertains whether thethreat justifies an emergency alert message.
-(510) 466-7207 Dr. Cindi Napoli-Abella Reiss Peralta Board of Trustees President The Board President isone of the "key constituents" notified by the Vice Chancellor once the emergency alert has been authorized.
-Contact Asst. to Chancellor and Board Clerk Sasha Amiri at (510) 466-7203 Marina Security Services PCCD District Office For emergencies at the Peralta District Buildings/Services.
-Also contact for District-wide Emergency police services.
-(510) 466-7236

-Mark Johnson Executive Director for Public Information, Communication& Media Responsible for all mass media collaborations and ongoing communication through Peralta and other outlets.
-Provides announcements and updates pertaining to the emergency situation. . , Carrie Burdick, Coordinator Risk & Safety Programs Manager Responsible for reporting information on safety drills and overseeing risk management at PCCD.
-(510) 466-7264
+The Executive Director also contacts the designee if an emergency alert is deemed necessary.
+510-466-7233 Amy Marshall Associate Director, Public Safety, Peralta District The Associate Director may be contacted if the Executive Director is not immediately available.
+(510) 466-7357 Atheria Smith Interim Vice Chancellor General Services, Peralta District The Vice Chancellor isnotified ofaLevel2or 3threat.
+(510) 466-7336 Dr. Jeanette Jackson Interim Chancellor Peralta District The Chancellor is notified by the Vice Chancellor and ascertains whether thethreat justifies an emergency alert message.
+(510) 466-7207 Marina Security Services Charles Boyd Marina Account Manager For emergencies at the Peralta District Buildings or any building district-wide.
+(510) 466-7236 Mark Johnson Executive Director for Marketing, Communication & Public Relations Responsible for all mass media collaborations and ongoing communication through Peralta and other outlets.
+Provides announcements and updates pertaining to the emergency situation.
+(510) 466-7369 Carrie Burdick Risk & Safety Programs Coordinator Responsible for reporting information on safety drills and overseeing risk management at PCCD.
+(510) 466-7264 Dyana Delfín Polk Peralta Board of Trustees President the "key constituents" notified by Contact Asst. to Chancellor and Board Clerk Shaghayegh "Sasha" Amiri-Nair 510-466-7203